Katsugami/Organizr-Plugins/README.md

 AI development assistance: ChatGPT

-The majority of the code for the plugins listed in this repository was generated with the assistance of ChatGPT, with final integration and project assembly performed by Katsugami.
+Most of the code for this plugin was generated with the help of ChatGPT.
+The project structure, integration, testing, and final assembly were performed by Katsugami.

 ---

+# License

+Personal project.